Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Animal skulls (including primate skulls).md

 Parrots also highly intelligent and have high brain size to body ratio - some have been shown to be able to associate words with their meanings and form simple sentences (e.g. Alex the African Grey), some species of parrots are highly skilled at using tools and solving puzzles.

 Pigeons, by contrast, seem to be less "intelligent".
 If a pigeon is taught that doing something (e.g. pecking at light A) leads to reward, and doing something else (e.g. pecking at light B) doesn't, then they can learn these rules, but if you change the rules around (e.g. pecking at A doesn't lead to a reward, and pecking at B does) they find it difficult to "reverse" their behaviour (whereas corvids and humans manage easily!)
-As pigeons are a similar size to magpies, comparing the size of these 2 skull's craniums is a good example of how cranial size can indicate intelligence.
+As pigeons are a similar size to magpies, comparing the size of these 2 skulls' craniums is a good example of how cranial size can indicate intelligence.
 Another good comparison is the human and the chimpanzee.

 NB Unlike most other apes, orangutans are shy, solitary animals.
 They live alone in large territories.
 This is probably due to their eating habits; they need a large area in order to get enough food and too many orangutans in one area might lead to starvation.
 However, they are very intelligent.
 They have been known to use found objects as tools; for example, they use leaves as umbrellas to keep the rain from getting them wet.
 They also use leaves as cups to help them drink water.